The Remnant Church Preparing for the Kingdom

 Remnant Involvement and Ministry

 This document lays out suggestions relating to Remnant Church operation.
-Consider: The Remnant Church needs to be promoted as a time-sensitive issue with an element of urgency (which is true), but we also accept that any local church may come into full involvement by an incremental process.
-This calls for prayerful perceptivity to the Spirit’s leading and His intentions for each congregation.
+What is the proper level of urgency regarding these suggestions?
+Consider: The Remnant Church needs to be promoted as a time-sensitive issue with an element of urgency (which is true), but we also accept that it might work better for some congregations to come into full involvement by an incremental process.
+This calls for each church to be prayerfully perceptive to the Spirit’s leading and intentions for them.

 Occupying until the Circle is Complete

-The Remnant Church will not be significantly concerned with perpetuation but rather preparation.
-Consider: When King Jesus returns He will assume full administrative oversight; our current mission will be completed (Lord, grant that we shall have finished well).
-In the meantime we will occupy until He comes—and worship and glorify Him as though He were already here, which, in the realm of the Spiritual Kingdom and by the Spirit of Jesus, He is here.
-We resolve to retain our zeal, to prepare ourselves and our children, who will teach their children successively…until we see Jesus and He sets up His Eternal Kingdom (see Ps 78:4–7).
+The primary concern of the Remnant Church will not be unending perpetuation but rather preparation.
+Consider: When King Jesus returns, He will assume full administrative oversight; our current mission will be completed.
+(Dear Lord, grant that we shall have finished well.)
+In the meantime, we will occupy until He comes—and worship and praise Him as though He were already here, which, actually He is here.
+He is our unseen King over the Spiritual Kingdom; He is Head of the Church and presides over every assembly of His own, even down to two or three.
+By the Comforter, the Spirit of Jesus, His Presence indwells, empowers, directs and provides for each one of us according to His perfect wisdom.
+Jesus is here.
+In His unfailing strength, we resolve to retain our zeal, to prepare ourselves and our children, who will teach their children successively…until, with our resurrection-physical eyes, we see our glorified Jesus and He sets up His Eternal Kingdom (see Ps 78:4–7).
+That’s worth all the patience and persistence needed—His grace is wondrously sufficient.

-I’m getting a sense that Church history is on the verge of completing a full circle.
-This means that as it was in the days of the Early Church right after Jesus left earth for Heaven, so it will be in the Last Days Remnant Church just before Jesus returns from Heaven to earth.
-Our place currently is approximately where the Church was at the close of New Testament writing.
-Things had tapered down from the stupendous beginning and were settling in for the long journey which has run about two millennia.
-Now we are slowly tapering back up and my sense is that as Jesus’ appearing approaches, maybe 90 to 100 years from now, there will be a steep increase in healing, miracles and manifestations of the Spirit—all part of the completion of the full circle.
+I’m sensing that Church history is close to completing a full circle.
+This means that as it was in the days of the Early Church right after Jesus left earth for Heaven, so it will be in the End of Days Remnant Church just before Jesus returns from Heaven to earth.
+We find ourselves approximately where the Church was at the close of New Testament writing.
+Things had tapered down from the stupendous beginning and were settling in for the long trek which has run about two millennia.
+Now we are starting to taper back up and my sense is that farther on, when we are coming up close to Jesus’ appearing, maybe 80 to 100 years from now, there will be a steep increase in healing, miracles and manifestations of the Spirit—all part of the completion of the full circle.

-As the Kingdom nears, we may be increasingly blessed with God’s vibrant Presence and even house-shaking responses.
+As Jesus’ earthly reign nears, we may be increasingly blessed with God’s vibrant Presence and even house-shaking responses.
 The vision I’m getting is that He wants to begin pouring out His Spirit once again, displaying His power in the midst of those who are joined with Him in the establishment of His Kingdom Project.
-As it was in early Acts, we can be looking for Him to perform widespread healing, particularly in cases that are beyond the reach of advancing medical science.
+As it was in early Acts, we can be looking for Him to perform widespread healing, particularly in cases that remain beyond the reach of advancing medical science.

 The Root of Israel and the Gentile Church

 When Jesus rode the young donkey, He was presenting Himself as the authentic King-Messiah of Israel—He was ready to restore the Kingdom of David.
-Just a few days later, Israel’s Jewish leadership sent and had Jesus arrested in Gethsemane.
-That constituted the official rejection of Jesus—His deity, royalty, messiahship and offer of a restored kingdom—the Jews said “No!”
-Jesus’ death, burial and resurrection were the trio of immediate visible results.
+Just a few days later, Israel’s Jewish leadership (“the Jews”), intent on maintaining their political control, sent and had Jesus arrested in Gethsemane.
+That constituted the official rejection of Jesus, the repudiation of His deity, royalty, messiahship and offer of a restored kingdom—"the Jews” said “No!”
+Jesus’ death, burial and resurrection were the trio of immediate visible results (see Acts 3:13–15).

 There were also three results in the spiritual realm: 1) the Messianic restored Kingdom of David was shelved for the long term.
 2) The emphasis reverted back to the Eternal Spiritual Kingdom.
-3) The door of salvation opened unhindered to all, Jew and Gentile alike; simply trust Messiah Jesus and we are saved.
-Now, these new realities can be viewed as allowing new independence for Gentiles and Gentile Churches.
+3) The door of salvation opened unhindered to all, Jew and Gentile alike; we simply trust Messiah Jesus…and we’re saved! (see Eph 3:6).
+Now, these new realities can be viewed as allowing new independence for Gentiles and Gentile churches.
 But how far does that independence actually go?
 Is there still a linkage between the Gentile Church and the root of Jewish Israel?
-Paul replies with a resounding, “Yes!” in Romans 11:11–24.
+Paul says, “Yes!” in Romans 11:11–24.
 The key ideas in that text underlie much of this section.

 But, the questions above were first addressed in two declarations from Jesus, the first one to the Samaritan woman: “…salvation is from the Jews” (Jn 4:22), then the other: “And I, when I am lifted up from the earth, will draw all people to myself” (Jn 12:32).
-The first pronouncement identifies the ethnic source of salvation, the Jews.
-The second narrows it down to which Jew is the Source, Jesus; it also declares the breadth of the offer of His salvation: all—Jew, Gentile, or any mixture.
+The first declaration identifies the ethnic source of salvation: the Jews.
+The second narrows it down to which Jew is the Source: Jesus.
+The second declaration also declares the breadth of the offer of His salvation: all—Jew, Gentile, or any mixture.
 All.

-Let’s examine the background and the nature of the root of Israel: The essential, redemptive fiber of that root is Jesus.
+Let’s scan the background and the nature of the root of Israel: The essential, redemptive fiber of that root is Jesus.
 Who called and walked with Abraham?
 It was Jehovah, the pre-incarnate Jesus.
 Who was symbolized by the sacrifice of Isaac—and the ram?
 Jesus.
 Indeed, Jesus was the One guiding the selection of Jacob over Esau, of the acceptance of Jacob’s twelve sons as tribal heads.
 Think of the imagery surrounding Joseph who was specially loved by his father, rejected by his own family, ‘slain’ by his brothers, and went away for a long time.
-Finally he was appointed top executive ruler over all of Egypt, was reconciled with his family and they were elevated to prominence.
-It combines to portray the experience and destiny of Jesus (—and Israel).
+Finally, he was appointed top executive ruler over all of Egypt, and was reconciled with his family who then were elevated to prominence.
+It combines to portray the experience and destiny of Jesus (…and Israel).

-Recall about David, son of Jesse: Jehovah/Jesus was guiding the development of David, a rather unnoticed lad, but one who had a unique heart for God.
+Recall about David, son of Jesse: Jesus was depicted in David’s life history.
+David was a rather unnoticed lad, but one who had a unique heart for God.
 Eventually he was made king over united Israel, and he conquered surrounding Gentile nations.
-God promised him a royal line that would never end—again, it laid out a forecast of what Jesus did and will yet do.
+God promised him a royal line that would never end.
+Again, it laid out a forecast of what Jesus did and will yet do.

-Originally, people simply believed in the promised One (see Gen 3:15) and God accepted them and granted them righteousness/salvation.
+Before Abraham, people simply believed in the promised One (see Gen 3:15) and God accepted them and granted them righteousness/salvation.
 After Israel was instituted through Abraham, Isaac and Jacob, it became clear that the coming One would be of the root of Israel.
-People then believed unto new life/redemption through the coming Jewish One.
+People then believed unto new life/redemption through the coming Jewish One, the hope of Israel.
 Finally, after He was born, the world learned who He was: His name was “Jesus.”
 He was the greater, royal Son of David.

-Finally, after His own people Israel rejected Him, it was revealed that to be saved, one need only to trust Messiah Jesus, the One who bought redemption by His suffering.
-To a great extent, the basis of salvation was brought back to where it had been before Abraham: believe and be saved.
-But now there was a new element: we ought to carry a sense of thanksgiving and obligation to the root of Israel out of which Jesus came.
+Finally, after His own people Israel rejected and crucified Him, it was revealed that to be saved, one need only to trust Messiah Jesus, the One who bought redemption by His death, by the total shedding of His blood.
+To a great extent, the basis of salvation reverted back to where it had been before Abraham: believe and be saved.
+But along with the reclaimed simplicity of salvation there was a new factor: we ought to carry a sense of thankfulness and obligation to the root of Israel out of which Jesus came.
 He is Jewish, and when He returns to reign over all, He will elevate His family.

-So, we have before us the ethnic background of Jesus and the implications that go with it.
-Granted, for one to be saved, it’s not required to acknowledge and accept these realities, but joyfully doing so will greatly enrich our salvation and the redemption we walk in.
-There is a very real dimension of God’s blessing that comes only to those believers who affirm and are grateful, not just for Jesus and His salvation, but for Jesus and His Jewishness.
-Don’t miss it.
+So, we have Jesus’ ethnic background and the implications that go with it.
+Granted, acknowledging and accepting these realities is not a requirement for salvation, but joyfully doing so will greatly enrich the salvation and redemption we walk in.
+There are special blessings reserved for believers who affirm and are grateful, not only for Jesus’ bearing the punishment of our sins on the cross, but for Jesus and His Jewishness.
+Don’t miss out; God is glorified as we appropriate every blessing He offers us.

 This prophecy was given to my wife, Gayle, on November 19, 2018: